uw-dims/dims-finalreport/docs/source/recommendations.rst

-becomes necessary to support additional hypervisors, require replication of the *entire* system of systems in a separate deployment (i.e., fully independent, not sharing any resources in a way that couples the heterogeneous systems) to ensure that tests can be peformed to validate that all software works identically using the alternate hypervisor.
+becomes necessary to support additional hypervisors, require replication of the *entire* system of systems in a separate deployment (i.e., fully independent, not sharing any resources in a way that couples the heterogeneous systems) to ensure that tests can be performed to validate that all software works identically using the alternate hypervisor.

 The ``vncserver`` role [#vncserver]_ was created to make it easier to remotely manage